KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Autocomplete Namespace

-KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types, models and views.
+KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types and views, like the ``Autocomplete/Suggestion`` model that is returned by an ``AutocompleteService`` when performing autocomplete.